University of Minnesota president proposes delaying students' return to campus

 Fall classes start Sept.
 8 at the U's Twin Cities and Rochester campuses and Aug.
 31 at the Duluth campus.
 Classes for the roughly 38,000 undergraduates at the three campuses would still start on time under Gabel's proposal but would be taught online initially, with limited exceptions.
 About 70% of fall classes at the Twin Cities campus are already slated to be taught fully online.

 Graduate and professional students will continue with their planned schedules.
-And faculty, staff and researchers who have already been approved to work on campus may continue to do so.
+Faculty, staff and researchers who have already been approved to work on campus may continue to do so.

 Twin Cities students were scheduled to begin moving their belongings into campus residence halls on Aug.
 30. First-year and transfer students at Duluth were set to move in next week.

-In a message to students Friday, the university’s Housing and Residential Life office wrote that housing and dining contracts will be prorated for the dates students are not living or dining on campus should regents approve Gabel’s proposal.
+In a message to students Friday, the university's Housing and Residential Life office wrote that housing and dining contracts will be prorated should regents approve Gabel's proposal.
 Students can still request to cancel their housing contract or defer it to the spring semester.

-Amy Ma, student body president at the U’s Twin Cities campus, said the school’s current plan for reopening “would not have been safe.”
-Administrators put the burden of success on students with a fall plan that relies more on good behavior and less on thorough testing and monitoring, she said.
+Amy Ma, student body president at the U's Twin Cities campus, said the school's existing plan for reopening "would not have been safe."
+Administrators put the burden of success on students with a fall plan that relies more on adherence to social distancing and less on thorough testing and monitoring, she said.

 "If the university's best plan is that students aren't going to go out and party, then I don't think that is a solid plan," Ma said.

-Regent Michael Hsu called the U’s current testing plan “weak” and noted the school does not plan to publicly track student COVID-19 cases through a dashboard or other accessible tool.
+Regent Michael Hsu called the U's existing testing plan "weak" and noted that the school does not plan to publicly track student COVID-19 cases through a dashboard or other accessible tool.

 "I don't think we're ready to open up," he said.

-Hsu added that fees for campus services — which cost Twin Cities students about $450 per semester — should be reduced if students cannot return to campus for much of the semester.
+Hsu added that fees for campus services — about $450 per semester for Twin Cities students — should be reduced if students cannot return to campus for much of the semester.
 Most classes are already slated to move online after Thanksgiving.

 "Your actions during the coming weeks will significantly impact our ability to move forward," Gabel said.
 "When we all work together, we can dramatically slow the spread of COVID-19 and improve our chances of returning to campus."